scipy-conference/scipy_proceedings/papers/gustavo_braganca/gustavo_braganca.rst

 distributions of projected rotational velocities of the so-called field OB stars.
 To compare our sample with Abt's, we subselected our sample on magnitude and Abt's sample on spectral type.
-Both distributions are shown in the bottom panel of Figure :ref:`vsiniDist`.
+Both distributions are shown on the bottom panel of Figure :ref:`vsiniDist`.
 The code used to build this plot follows:

 .. figure:: f8.png